 She also explained to me that our therapy sessions together were my hour.
 If I wished to waste that hour discussing the weather or dissociating out of the room, she would chit chat and or wait for me to return.
 There would be no extra time allotted for such things.

-Paula retired in 2016, and at the conclusion of our time together, we left each other feeling as though we had accomplished the goals we had set on the first day I came in her office.
+Paula retired in 2016, and at the conclusion of our time together, we left each other feeling as though we had accomplished the goals we had set on the first day I came to her office.

 I had my dignity and personal power intact, and she felt a deep sense of accomplishment in helping me heal.